MicrosoftDocs/win32/desktop-src/WmiSdk/swbemproperty-origin.md

 ---
-Description: 'The Origin property of the SWbemProperty object retrieves the name of the WMI class in which this property was introduced.
-For classes with deep inheritance hierarchies, it is often desirable to know which properties were declared in which classes.'
+Description: The Origin property of the SWbemProperty object retrieves the name of the WMI class in which this property was introduced.
+For classes with deep inheritance hierarchies, it is often desirable to know which properties were declared in which classes.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '25bc0303-43b8-42da-a194-82213c1009d9'
+ms.assetid: 25bc0303-43b8-42da-a194-82213c1009d9
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemProperty.Origin property'
+title: SWbemProperty.Origin property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemProperty.Origin property